-HTTP/2 is the latest version of HTTP.
-HTTP/2 can secure and accelerate content delivery and reinforce the security of data transmission.
+HTTP/2 is a major revision of the HTTP network protocol.
+Using HTTP/2 can accelerate content delivery and reinforce the security of data transmission.
 In addition, HTTP/2 enables both clients and servers to achieve high concurrency through a single connection.
 This topic describes what HTTP/2 is, the benefits of HTTP/2, and how to enable HTTP/2.

 - If you disable the SSL certificate after you enable HTTP/2, HTTP/2 is automatically disabled.

-- Multiplexing: HTTP/2 supports multiplexing of multiple concurrent streams through the same connection.
-For example, a browser can be used to initiate a large number of requests in parallel through the same connection while the responses to these requests are returned at the same time.
+- Multiplexing: HTTP/2 enables a client to make multiple parallel requests through one connection and parallel responses can be returned through the same connection.
 In addition, multiplexing supports stream dependencies.
 This allows a client to provide further details of prioritized streams to the server by using the same connection.
 This way, the delivery of important content is prioritized.

 - Log on to the Alibaba Cloud CDN console.